 About the DNBC

-Prospectively collected exposure data, an exceptionally large sample size and the opportunity to follow all participants through linkages to national health registries - these are the main strengths of the Danish National Birth cohort.
+Prospectively collected exposure data and biological samples, an exceptionally large sample size and the possibility to follow all participants through linkages to national health registries - these are the main strengths of the Danish National Birth cohort.

 Recent research supports the view that the time from conception to childhood is important for health in later stages of life.
 Diseases such as cardiovascular morbidity, cancer, mental illnesses, asthma and allergy may all have component causes that act early in life.
-The Danish National Birth Cohort (Better health in generations) was established to investigate the causal link between exposures in early life and disease later on and the possibilities for disease prevention.
+The Danish National Birth Cohort (DNBC) was established to investigate the causal link between exposures in early life and disease later on and the possibilities for disease prevention.

 A large cohort of pregnant women with long-term follow-up of the offspring was the obvious choice because many of the exposures of interest cannot be reconstructed with sufficient validity back in time.
 The study needed to be large, and the aim was to recruit 100,000 women early in pregnancy, and to continue follow-up for decades.